svanderbleek/the-working-programmers-guide-to-working-programs/README.md

 * The Architecture of Symbolic Computers
 * Abstract Computing Machines
+* A Denotational Semantics for the Symmetric Interaction Combinators
 * Computation-oriented reductions of predicate to propositional logic

 ## Influences